keller-mark/compsci279r-hw5/README.md

 ## Resources

-To create this todo list, I used the tutorial at https://www.python-engineer.com/posts/flask-todo-app/ and the following resources:
+To create this todo list, I used the tutorial at https://www.python-engineer.com/posts/flask-todo-app/
--